Artificial intelligence: Dominance by tech giants

 The commercial AI scene is dominated by Big Tech companies such as Alphabet Inc., Amazon, Apple Inc., Meta Platforms, and Microsoft.
-Some of these players already own the vast majority of existing cloud infrastructure and computing power from data centers, allowing them to entrench further in the marketplace.
+Some of these companies already own the vast majority of existing cloud infrastructure and computing power from data centres, allowing them to entrench further in the marketplace.
+For most of 2025-2026, AI-related companies have also dominated stock market returns.
+According to a July 2024 report from S&P Global, investors had started questioning whether the enormous spending on AI infrastructure and data centers would generate sufficient profits, leading to increased volatility in technology and semiconductor stocks and to concerns about a potential AI bubble.
+In a 2025 Economic Policy article, economists Anton Korinek and Jai Vipra described some AI related market sectors as highly concentrated.

 Power needs and environmental impacts

+Fuelled by a growth in AI, data centres' demand for power increased in the 2020s.

+Technology companies have built electricity and artificial intelligence infrastructure to facilitate the AI boom of the 2020s.
+A 2025 report from the consulting firm McKinsey & Company estimated that by 2030, $2.7 trillion would be invested into AI infrastructure and data centres in the US, surpassing World War II's Manhattan Project every month.

-In January 2024, the International Energy Agency (IEA) released Electricity 2024, Analysis and Forecast to 2026, forecasting electric power use.
-This is the first IEA report to make projections for data centers and power consumption for artificial intelligence and cryptocurrency.
-The report states that power demand for these uses might double by 2026, with additional electric power usage equal to electricity used by the whole Japanese nation.
+In January 2024, the International Energy Agency (IEA) released Electricity 2024, Analysis and Forecast to 2026.
+This is the first IEA report to make projections for data centres and power consumption by AI and cryptocurrency.
+The report states that power demand for these uses might double by 2026, with the additional power consumption equaling that of Japan.

-Prodigious power consumption by AI is responsible for the growth of fossil fuel use, and might delay closings of obsolete, carbon-emitting coal energy facilities.
-There is a feverish rise in the construction of data centers throughout the US, making large technology firms (e.g., Microsoft, Meta, Google, Amazon) into voracious consumers of electric power.
-Projected electric consumption is so immense that there is concern that it will be fulfilled no matter the source.
-A ChatGPT search involves the use of 10 times the electrical energy as a Google search.
-The large firms are in haste to find power sources – from nuclear energy to geothermal to fusion.
-The tech firms argue that – in the long view – AI will be eventually kinder to the environment, but they need the energy now.
-AI makes the power grid more efficient and "intelligent", will assist in the growth of nuclear power, and track overall carbon emissions, according to technology firms.
+Power consumption by AI is responsible for an increase in fossil fuel use, and has delayed closings of obsolete, carbon-emitting coal energy facilities.
+A ChatGPT search involves 10 times as much electrical energy as a Google search.

-A 2024 Goldman Sachs Research Paper, AI Data Centers and the Coming US Power Demand Surge, found "US power demand (is) likely to experience growth not seen in a generation...." and forecasts that, by 2030, US data centers will consume 8% of US power, as opposed to 3% in 2022, presaging growth for the electrical power generation industry by a variety of means.
-Data centers' need for more and more electrical power is such that they might max out the electrical grid.
-The Big Tech companies counter that AI can be used to maximize the utilization of the grid by all.
+A 2024 Goldman Sachs research paper, AI Data Centers and the Coming US Power Demand Surge, found "US power demand (is) likely to experience growth not seen in a generation...." and forecasts that, by 2030, US data centres will consume 8% of US power, as opposed to 3% in 2022, presaging growth for the electrical power generation industry by a variety of means.
+Data centres' need for more and more electrical power is such that they might max out the electrical grid.
+The Big Tech companies counter that AI can be used to maximise the utilisation of the grid by all.

-In 2024, the Wall Street Journal reported that big AI companies have begun negotiations with the US nuclear power providers to provide electricity to the data centers.
-In March 2024 Amazon purchased a Pennsylvania nuclear-powered data center for US$650 million.
-Nvidia CEO Jensen Huang said nuclear power is a good option for the data centers.
+In 2024, The Wall Street Journal reported that big AI companies have begun negotiations with the US nuclear power providers to provide electricity to the data centres.
+In March 2024, Amazon purchased a Pennsylvania nuclear-powered data centre for US$650 million.